Course Development Grants

 - Letter of support from department chair

-Please submit your proposal electronically to: Sharon Schierling, Associate Director (email@example.com).
+Please submit your proposal electronically to: Sharon Schierling, Managing Director (email@example.com).

 Proposals are evaluated four times per academic year by a faculty Grants Committee.